 The ballot measure did not approve the collecting of taxes, which will have to go before voters for approval once cost and funding are determined.

 "We've talked about the possibility of being very inclusive," Elliott said.
 "Park City is building a memorial wall, so that people who have chosen to be cremated or have their bodies donated can have a simple plaque on a memorial wall.
-We'd like to do something similar if the board approves that sort of thing."

 The County Council has also talked about including an area where ashes from cremation can be placed, an area for environmentally-friendly burials and an area for traditional burials.